 South Bend’s Jan Rumsey, who became the league’s pitching champion in 1954, recalled in 1995 that Faut was an outstanding third baseman and pitcher: “We all looked to Jean for leadership and felt confident whenever she was pitching.”

-Rumsey remembered the Blue Sox having multi-talented girls who played other positions and together won the team's second AAGPBL title.
-The Dutiful Dozen, pictured by the South Bend Tribune on September 12, 1952, were Faut; shortstop Gertie Dunn; pitcher Lou Arnold; outfielder Betty Wagoner; pitcher and second baseman Jetty Mooney; rookie outfielder Mary Froning; outfielder Jo Lenard; catcher Mary Baumgartner; first baseman Joyce Westerman; Rumsey; Sue Kidd, pitcher and outfielder; and infielder-outfielder Marge Wenzell.
+Rumsey remembered the Blue Sox having multi-talented girls who played other positions and together they won the team’s second title.
+The so-called Dutiful Dozen, pictured by the South Bend Tribune on September 12, 1952, were Faut; Rumsey; shortstop Gertie Dunn; pitcher Lou Arnold; outfielder Betty Wagoner; pitcher and second baseman Jetty Mooney; rookie outfielder Mary Froning; outfielder Jo Lenard; catcher Mary Baumgartner; first baseman Joyce Westerman; Sue Kidd, pitcher and outfielder; and infielder-outfielder Marge Wenzell.

-Baumgartner observed in 1995 that Faut was one of the most talented, competitive, and inspiring players in the league.
-"Throughout my career as her battery mate," Baumgartner said, "I was continually inspired and encouraged to play all out.
+Baumgartner observed in 1995 that Faut was one of the most talented, competitive, and inspiring players in the league: “Throughout my career as her battery mate,” Wimp recalled, “I was continually inspired and encouraged to play all out.
 By that I mean I was instructed by Jean to try pick-off plays, throw the ball, and damn the torpedoes.
 I learned not to hesitate, but to fire the ball on all steals and anything else that looked tempting with runners wandering around.

 “With her Pennsylvania Dutch voice, you could hear Jean all over the field.
 After she said what she had to say, she’d just stand there and grin.
 She was a people person and her personality was truly optimistic.”